 Check out my latest chicken recipe here!
-Grilled Chicken Tacos Recipe, they are a crowd pleaser!
-That me know what you thought!
+Grilled Chicken Tacos Recipe, is a crowd-pleaser!
+That I know what you thought!

-How to to tell if cooked chicken is bad
+How to tell if cooked chicken is bad

 Cooked chicken should be light brown and or white in color.
 If cooked chicken looks grey or green at all then you should discard it as you will likely get sick from eating it.